 Steps to Take When Your Car Won’t Start

 Before you begin panicking, consider taking a deep breath and walking through some troubleshooting steps to find out why the car won’t start.
 Start with your battery.
-You want to check that the connections are tight.
+You want to check that the connections are tight, the battery cables and battery terminals in particular.
 In addition, if you only drive short distances, you might want to invest in a trickle charger as your battery probably doesn’t get the charging it needs to remain in tip-top shape.

 Your next step would be to ensure you have enough fuel in the system.
 If you were running low when you parked the car, it’s very possible that you don’t have enough to get started again.
 This is especially true in cold weather because it requires more gasoline to get the engine running when it’s cold out.

 If you think it might be the starter motor, you might be able to get it going.
 Simply put your vehicle in gear (keep the ignition off) and gently rock the car around to workaround the neutral safety switch.
-Then, try to start it up again.
+Then, try to start your car up again.

 The bottom line is that are many reasons why a car won’t start and it’s hard to tell you what’s going on in an article.
 Once you’ve checked the obvious reasons like a battery, starter, or lack of fuel, you have to begin more advanced diagnostics.
 This includes testing fuses, listening for the fuel pump, and troubleshooting frozen fuel lines.